 As a parent, our sole purpose in life is to protect and provide for our children.
 This is what led me to ISR.
 Although incredibly beautiful and peaceful, the pond and fountain in our yard also frightened us when Chandler became part of our family.
 With all of the preventative measures taken around pools, ponds, etc., drowning accidents continue to happen entirely too often.
 In my eyes, I felt that the only true way to protect our son was to prepare him for the worse-case scenario.

-When my son was an infant, I started searching for swimming lessons.
-At the time, majority of the swimming instructors in my area were already finished with their last session of the year and would not start their next session until Spring 2018.
-That’s when I started my research.
-Without having an option like ISR in our area, we decided to enroll our son into Mommy and Me Swimming Lessons.
-Although it was an absolute joy to be with him in the water, it seemed that these classes were designed to make the children adapt to the water.
+When our son was an infant, I started searching for swimming lessons.
+At the time, most swimming instructors were already finished with their last session of the year and would not start their next session until Spring 2018.
+I contacted every swimming program from Mandeville, Baton Rouge, and even Houma.
+I was willing to drive two hours a day one way at this time to make sure Chandler was safe in and around water, but I realized that four hours in the car every day would not do well with an infant.
+Without having an option like ISR in our area, we decided to enroll our son into "Mommy and Me" swimming Lessons.
+It was an absolute joy to be with him in the water to have fun and sing along with him, but it seemed that these classes were designed to make the children adapt to the water, not respect the water.
 I felt that if he were involved in a water incident that he would not possess the necessary skills to rescue himself and survive.

 In 2018, we knew of two families in our community that had lost their children due to drowning.
 That’s when I realized that there was a need for ISR in my area.
 I felt God truly put this in my path, in my heart, and led me to this wonderful opportunity to be the FIRST ISR Instructor all across the Northshore and Southshore in 2018.